-- Statistics can be used to detect and quantify differences between simulation scenarios, much like testing for differences among laboratory treatments. - This analysis often requires arbitrary assumptions that affect results -especially, the Number of replicates for each treatment. - While the same is true for laboratory and field experiments, it is easier to change these assumptions when analyzing model results.
+- Statistics can be used to detect and quantify differences between simulation scenarios, much like testing for differences among laboratory treatments. - This analysis often requires arbitrary assumptions that affect results -especially, the Number of replicates for each treatment and the statistical definition of "different". - While the same is true for laboratory and field experiments, it is easier to change these assumptions when analyzing model results.